strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Some exceptionally boring rooms

 The Maze of the Blue Medusa is a big megadungeon and not all parts of it are created equally.
-Even though the quality of rooms is pretty high overall, there's a few that fall short.
+Even though the quality of rooms is high overall, there's a few that fall short.

 An example of one is room 48 - Nui-Nga-Ma: